DavieCakes/TaxCalc-API/README.md

 # Tax-Calc API
-This is a simple api that makes use of the tax calculation api provided by "taxee.io".
+This is a simple api that acts as middleware for a public income tax web api.
+It makes use of the tax calculation api provided by "taxee.io".
 Credit goes to those individuals who maintain that great, simple to use web api!

 ## Dependencies